To process files via the browser:

 Some transformations output multiple files, called artifacts.

-You can download a transformation artifact by specifying its path using this parameter.
+You can download each individual transformation artifact by specifying its path with this parameter

 Example: ?_artifact=/example/video/part-a.ts